The reason antibiotics are not effective for flu treatment

 - Babies and young children

 - Pregnant women

-- Have a chronic lung disease such as asthma, bronchitis, or other conditions
+- Have a chronic lung condition like asthma or bronchitis

 - Have heart or kidney disease

 - Have severe anaemia